ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to allow implementers to report on entities found in their implementation and not covered by this specification.

+If a Verifier encounters an entity with an unrecognized entity type, it may ignore it.

 ## Attribute and Attribute Type

 Each attribute found in an entity is composed of a type, the attribute type, and a value.